Vida Reluz

 Vida Reluz is a Brazilian band of popular Catholic music, originally from São José dos Campos.
 It was founded in 1985 by Walmir Alencar and Cidinha Moraes.
-The band has already released eight albums so far and two compilations, all on the Paulinas-COMEP label.
+The band has already released eight albums and two compilations, all on the Paulinas-COMEP label.

 History

 In 1984 the band was formed as a Bible Group, and was part of the Society of Saint Vincent de Paul of the parish they attended in São José dos Campos, SP.
 After ten years of their career, they met Father Joãozinho, SCJ, already consecrated composer and singer of Paulinas Comep.
 He indicated them to the record company, Pauline Comep, and on August 15, 1995 they recorded the so-called "blue album", Vida Reluz, their first CD, released in 1996, earning a gold record, becoming a watershed, inaugurating a new was in popular Catholic music.
 It brought several hits, among them "Acreditar no Amor" and "Perfeito É Quem Te Criou".